madaster/madaster.github.io/gb/en/platform-pages/account/materials.md

 ### Status
 You can filter between active or inactive products.

-### Material Families (Madaster V2)
+### Material Families
 You can filter for products that have a certain material family or even sub family.
+The main classification follows the NL-SfB.

-For instance if you are looking for a product in the Timber family, You select 'I - Wood' and then the subfamilies are shown so you can select 'I1 - Timber'.
+For instance if you are looking for a product in the Timber family select 'I - Wood' and then the subfamilies are shown so you can select 'I1 - Timber'.

 ### Other filters
 There are more filters you can select, for instance based on your location or specific subscription.
 Use what you need to find your products.